 “…the recommendation wasn’t suitable and was unnecessary as it incurred additional charges without the prospect of substantial benefits… In addition, there was a significant increase in annual charges…It’s not clear how it was considered likely that she would achieve the increased return necessary without taking a level of risk beyond her risk profile.”

-The second complaint also involved advice to transfer into a SIPP but using the DFM services of Clear Capital Management.
+The second complaint also involved advice to transfer into a SIPP but using the services of Clear Capital Management, a Discretionary Fund Manager with links to Hamilton Rose Wealth.

 The FOS upheld the complaint as they felt charges had been misrepresented and the new pension arrangement was actually more expensive than the old pension scheme.
 The investigators also “…thought it looked like Mr R had not been invested in line with his cautious attitude to risk”